Tyresius92/le-chat/README.md

 Next, on the command line, run `psql -U <DATABASE_USER>` and use your `DATABASE_PASSWORD` to log into the postgres CLI.
 Then run `CREATE DATABASE le_chat_db;` (Don't forget the semicolon!).
 Run `exit` to return to your normal command line.

-Then run `sh server/src/init_dev_db.sh` to create the tables.
+Then run `sh server/src/init_dev_db.sh` to create the tables (modify the initial line to match your `.env` file).
 (This script can be used to remove and re-create all of the DB tables.)

 Now, to actually put data into your database, change the `if` statement in `server/src/index.js` so that `seedDatabase()` runs on startup, then change it back (we only need to seed the DB once).
 Your resolvers should now return data.